open-AIMS/ereefs-documentation/README.md

 components, e.g. `Job` definitions or `Task` status.
 AWS Batch is used for scheduling and processing single `Tasks` while Amazon CloudWatch triggers the [DownloadManager](https://github.com/open-AIMS/ereefs-download-manager) on a regular basis (via the download-request SNS topic) and pushes notifications (**JJ: to SNS? -
 GL: CloudWatch pushes notifications when a job starts or finishes?
 I didn't know that.
-Will need to ask Marc.**) when an AWS Batch job either starts processing or finishes.
-Furthermore, Amazon CloudWatch is set up to push a message to SNS when an Amazon Spot Instance is going to be terminated.
+Will need to ask Marc. - JJ: we should say which queue here also**) when an AWS Batch job either starts processing or finishes.
+Furthermore, Amazon CloudWatch is set up to push a message to SNS (spot-instance-terminating queue) when an Amazon Spot
+Instance is going to be terminated. **JJ: I added the name of the queue (spot-instance-terminating) to the sentence, but I'm confused about it's purpose.
+At first I thought it was how TaskHandlerController knew that the task was finished, but from looking at the SNS Topics and Messages chart it seems that that's what CloudWatch-task-handler-finished is for.
+What is the purpose of CloudWatch-spot-instance-terminating?**

 For managing `Jobs`, `Tasks` and `Extraction-Requests`, administrators can use the `AdminTool`, projects [AdminUI](https://github.com/aims-ks/ereefs-admin-ui) and [AdminBackend](https://github.com/aims-ks/ereefs-admin-backend).